xalvarez/terraform-aws-ecr/README.md

 # terraform-aws-ecr

+**Note: The original repository does not seem to be maintained anymore, and I haven't been able to reach its owner since over a year and a half.
+Therefore, I've decided to maintain this fork to my taste.**

+## Description

 Terraform module which creates ECR resources on AWS.

-## Description

 Provision [ECR Repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Repositories.html),
 [Repository Policy](https://docs.aws.amazon.com/AmazonECR/latest/userguide/RepositoryPolicies.html) and